kwaldenphd/eda-pandas/README.md

 Q3: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
 Include code + comments.

-Q4: In your own words, provide a brief description/explanation for each function:
+Q4: In your own words, provide a brief description/explanation for each function.
+Code is NOT required for this question.
   * `.pivot()`
   * `.melt()`
   * `.pivot_table()`